NickColley/design-of-forms/src/evolving-a-design/design-factors-influenced-by-the-method-of-producing-a-stock-of-forms/index.md

 Compared with letterpress printing the main disadvantages of the offset-litho process are:

-(x) Since the typewriter is the main instrument used the range of type faces and sizes etc. is limited (this is so even if a Varityper is available).
+(1) Since the typewriter is the main instrument used the range of type faces and sizes etc. is limited (this is so even if a Varityper is available).

 (2) The scope for good layout is reduced.